RESTAURANT USE COOKWARE

 Butter Pat pans are, however, extremely smooth on all surfaces – that is the performance feature that distinguishes them from all other cast iron cookware - but they are not “perfectly flat” or “perfectly smooth”.

 Every Butter Pat pan is inspected three times during our production process and each time graded into one of three categories.:

 - FATAL – scrapped.
 The pan has irregularities that will prevent intended use:

-- BLEM – restaurant use.
+- BLEM – Restaurant Use.
 The pan has blemishes that would prevent full price sale but that would NOT affect cooking performance.
 These Restaurant Use pans could have the following blemishes:

 - SELL – first quality.
 The pan meets our specification for acceptable negatives, flatness and surface.